 Committee formation.
-Once the student has organized a Research Progress Committee, they must email the names of these individuals to sspb@rice.edu and their thesis advisor.
-This must occur before the start of the second year in residence.
+Once the student has organized a Research Progress Committee, they must email the names of these individuals to sspb@rice.edu and their thesis advisor prior to the start of the second year in residence.
 Any deviation from these rules and this timeline must be approved by the Program Director and must follow university rules.